-The purpose of my testimony is to respond to various areas 13 A. and company concern regarding of Commission confidentiality of certain fuel cost information supplied to the Commission.
+The purpose of my testimony is to respond to various areas Commission and company concern regarding confidentiality of certain fuel cost information supplied to the Commission.
 I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" as defined by Section 366.093, Florida Statutes.

-Does Tampa Electric object to providing the Commission 23 Q. with ᇍ report detailing all purchases of fuel, 24 transportation and fuel handling services?
-25
+Does Tampa Electric object to providing the Commission 23 | Qwith a report detailing all purchases 25 transportation and fuel handling services?

-Tampa Electric does not object to continuing No. information it needs furnish to the Commission the review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe it is clearly in the best interests ratepayers and the company for this Commission to continue certain of this information submitted "Specified Confidential."
+Tampa Electric does not object to continuing No. information it needs furnish to the Commission the review company expenditures for fuel, transportation and will describe I fuel handling services.
+However, as clearly in is the best interests of it ratepayers and the company for this Commission to continue this certain of information "Specified Confidential."